tmbluth/Udacitys-ML-Engineer-with-Microsoft-Azure/Capstone Project/README.md

 https://vimeo.com/588157040/59a742eb0d

 ## Standout Suggestions
+Instead of just deploying the best model to a single endpoint I chose to do a little exploration and prove out many different tools Azure has to offer.
+The AutoML notebook not only uses AutoML but also creates a batch pipeline that utilizes the AutoML model.
+In the HyperDrive script I explored deployment of a real-time scoring option by deploying a webservice to be hit at any time, given you have the correct access keys and URL.
+Both of these approaches cover very different AzureML functionality for the same use case and either can be used.

+## Heads Up
-I was unable to change the development environment's Python libraries since it came prepackaged to run AutoML.
+If you try to run this code be aware that changing the development environment's Python libraries is extremely difficult and risky.
+This is because it comes prepackaged to run AutoML.
 Messing with libraries would make AutoML unusable in many cases.
 This also made loading Tensorflow models impossible in the workspace since the dev environment was different than the training environment that needed specific versions of Tensorflow to work correctly.